brian-team/brian2-doc-resources/tutorials/3-intro-to-brian-simulations.rst

 ----------------------------

-Imagine an experiment where you inject current into a neuron, and change the amplitude randomly every 10 ms. Let's see if we can model that using a Hodgkin-Huxley type neuron.
+Imagine an experiment where you inject current into a neuron, and change the amplitude randomly every 10 ms. Let’s see if we can model that using a Hodgkin-Huxley type neuron.

 .. code:: ipython2